prasadpatilbgm/TextSentimentAnalysis/README.md

 # TextSentimentAnalysis
-Sentiment Analysis of Articles using their urls
+Sentiment Analysis of Articles using urls